exokitxr/exokit/README.md

 - The future is immersive.
 The web is the best application platform.
 Javascript is the best ecosystem.
 - Content should be hardware agnostic.
 Tomorrow will have different hardware.
 VR and AR should be compatible.
 - It's not possible to do both 2D and 3D well.
 We don't do 2D.
-We can call a 2D browser.
+We can use an external 2D browser.
 - Use your favorite game engine.
 Exokit is not a game engine.
 - Legacy browser design choices don't make sense in XR.
 - Exokit empowers and connect apps, even (especially) if they aren't designed to cooperate.